top of page

 What's there to complain about, Andy?

 Right off the get-go, Mai doesn't wear a whole lot.
 Why the need to point out something so blatantly obvious, one might ask?
 Well, less clothing usually means fewer details due to sculpting not requiring as much.
 Usually.
 There are still some things about Mai's tiny clothing that still needed some attention to make it look engaging.
-And those said details definitely showed through her "kimono", her long tassels, and the rope on the kimono (the one in her back), these are all done quite well with the usual Bishoujo style.
+And those said details showed through her "kimono", her long tassels, and the rope on the kimono (the one in her back), these are all done quite well with the usual Bishoujo style.
 Again, I can't say just how good they are at making clothing look organic.
 The transition between her naked flesh to her flimsy clothing is quite good.
 Something that I'll miss and complain about if Kotobukiya slips up in one of their statues.
 Glad they continue this trend, which is why I keep forking up some hard-earned cash for certain characters.

 There are many things about the sculpture I'm going to go over in more 'up-close' segments.
 But the tassels are really well done.